Does this test have other names?

 A positive test for ANA does not mean you have an autoimmune disease.
 The test finds

 small amounts of these antibodies in up to 15% of healthy people.
 Antinuclear antibodies

 are measured in titers.
-A titer above 1:160 is a positive test result.
-A positive
+A titer above 1:160 is usually seen as a positive test result.

-You have systemic lupus erythematosis, or SLE.
+You have systemic lupus erythematosus, or SLE.
 About 95% of people with this autoimmune

 disease test positive for antinuclear antibodies.